Home / Retirement planner / Preparing for retirement / The sprint finish: How to boost your super before retirement

 Bring-forward non-concessional contributions

-Non-concessional contributions are personal contributions you don’t claim a tax deduction for.
-They don’t immediately reduce your tax bill but can help you get other savings into the tax-advantaged super environment where your future investment earnings will be tax free in retirement phase.
+Non-concessional contributions are personal contributions you don’t claim as a tax deduction.
+They don’t immediately reduce your tax bill, but can help you get other savings into the tax-advantaged super environment where your future investment earnings will be tax free in retirement phase.

-The annual cap for non-concessional contributions is $110,000 in 2023–24 but bring forward allows you to contribute up to three times that ($330,000) in one year.
+The annual cap for non-concessional contributions is $120,000 in 2025–26, but the bring-forward rule allows you to contribute up to three times that ($360,000) in one year.
 The system works by giving you access to three years’ caps to use at any time in a three-year ‘bring-forward period’.
 Contributing more than the standard cap in one year automatically triggers the rule.

 Example: Alan